 The Military Club’s ground floor starts with a nice shaded porch with perfectly painted white big window frames.
-On the right wall of the hall there’s a massive original painting by Macau-based Russian artists, Konstantin Bessmertny.
+On the right wall of the hall, there’s a massive original painting by Macau-based Russian artist, Konstantin Bessmertny.
 On the left side, you’ll find a door leading to the cute and posh bar, plus a bridge game room–where lots of ladies meet to play–and a big room filled with the most beautiful, classic decoration items such as tapestries, big chairs and tables and a terraced area sometimes opened.

 Traditionally good food

 Now, let’s go a bit back: once you go in, you’ll hear the sound of cutlery and plates in action, as well as glasses clinking.
 This is the famous restaurant of the Macau Military Club.
 If you pay close attention, you can read the dress code rules (and some still apply, by the way) established way back when the restaurant first inaugurated.
-These include items such as mandatory hat for the ladies and other curiosities.
-It was once–till mid-1990s–highly frequented by most Portuguese expats living in Macau; it’s still very popular, but also amongst the local population looking for a more classic approach to Portuguese food.
+These include items such as mandatory hats for the ladies and other curiosities.
+It was once–till the mid-1990s–highly frequented by most Portuguese expats living in Macau; it’s still very popular, but also amongst the local population looking for a more classic approach to Portuguese food.

 With a varied menu featuring several dishes–appetizers, mains of fish, seafood, meat, vegetarian, and an array of traditional desserts–it frequently hosts time-limited events inviting chefs from abroad.
-On weekends, there’s also “cozido”, a very famous Portuguese dish made with different meats, cabbage, other boiled vegetables and accompanied with potatoes and rice.
+On weekends, there’s also “cozido”, a very famous Portuguese dish made with different meats, cabbage, other boiled vegetables and accompanied by potatoes and rice.
 It makes a perfect delicacy to have during winter!